-- The breakthrough is cutting out the interconnections.
-Chips often are ganged together to deliver faster outputs in their aggregate, but each connection involves time to trade results.
-Putting, say, 10 chips together does not offer 10x performance but some factor less.
+The breakthrough is cutting out the interconnections.
+Chips often are ganged together to deliver faster outputs, but each connection involves time to trade results.
+Putting, say, ten chips together does not offer 10x performance.

 SEE RELATED STORIES